Pulse nightclub shooting: Fatalities

-Thirty-nine, including Mateen, were pronounced dead at the scene, and eleven at local hospitals.
-Of the thirty-eight victims to die at the scene, twenty died on the stage area and dance floor, nine in the nightclub's northern bathroom, four in the southern bathroom, three on the stage, one at the front lobby, and one out on a patio.
+39 people, including Mateen, were pronounced dead at the scene, and eleven at local hospitals.
+Of the 38 victims to die at the scene, 20 died on the stage area and dance floor, nine in the nightclub's northern bathroom, four in the southern bathroom, three on the stage, one at the front lobby, and one out on a patio.
 At least five of the dead were not killed during the initial volley of gunfire by Mateen, but during the hostage situation in the bathroom.

 Pulse was hosting a Latin Night; over 90% of the victims were of Hispanic background, and half of those were of Puerto Rican descent.
 Four Dominican and three Mexican nationals were also among the dead.
 An off-duty United States Army Reserve captain at the club who was not in uniform was also killed.

-The attack was the deadliest mass shooting by a single shooter in United States history, until the 2017 Las Vegas shooting It is also the deadliest incident of violence against lesbian, gay, bisexual, and transgender people in the history of the United States—surpassing the 1973 UpStairs Lounge arson attack—and the deadliest terrorist attack in the United States since the September 11 attacks in 2001.
+The attack was the deadliest mass shooting by a single shooter in United States history, until the 2017 Las Vegas shooting.
+It is also the deadliest incident of violence against lesbian, gay, bisexual, and transgender people in the history of the United States—surpassing the 1973 UpStairs Lounge arson attack—and the deadliest terrorist attack in the United States since the September 11 attacks in 2001.

 The names and ages of the victims killed were confirmed by the City of Orlando after their next of kin had been notified: